 Stands in the matrix would be thinned to improve stand growth, individual tree growth and to provide variability.
-The thinning prescription would employ a range of relative densities from 20 to 25.
+The thinning prescription would employ a range of relative densities from 20 to 30.
 (This range corresponds to approximately 80 and 120 square feet of basal area.)
 These prescriptions would achieve the matrix objectives of stand growth, productivity and health goals while providing forest products.
 These objectives would be met with the proposed action but would not be achieved with no action.

 Average stand diameter in 40 years would be approximately 22.6 inches and the net growth rate (which includes growth and mortality) would be 2.1 cubic feet per tree per year.
-Thinning would achieve one of the purposes of this project which is to provide forest products consistent with the Northwest Forest Plan goal of maintaining the stability of local and regional economies.
+Thinning would provide forest products consistent with the Northwest Forest Plan goal of maintaining the stability of local and regional economies.
 It would supply approximately 15 million board feet of wood products now but it would also keep forests healthy and productive to sustainably provide forest products in the matrix in the future.
 Not only are forest products needed by society, but also the employment created is important to local and regional economies (Northwest Forest Plan ROD p.
 26, Mt.
 Hood Forest Plan p.
 Four-3&26).